cameron314/readerwriterqueue/README.md

 Finally, I am not an expert.
 This is my first foray into lock-free programming, and though I'm confident in the code, it's possible that there are bugs despite the effort I put into designing and testing this data structure.

-Use this code at your own risk; in particular, lock-free progragmming is a patent minefield, and this code may very well violate a pending patent (I haven't looked).
+Use this code at your own risk; in particular, lock-free programming is a patent minefield, and this code may very well violate a pending patent (I haven't looked).
 It's worth noting that I came up with this algorithm and implementation from scratch, independent of any existing lock-free queues.